 7. Jasper

 Jasper focuses on generative AI for creating email copy, subject lines, and marketing content.
-The platform uses large language models to draft email body text based on prompts that specify tone, length, and key points.
-Brand voice customization trains the AI on your company's writing style so generated content matches your existing messaging.
+The Jasper Platform powers 100+ purpose-built marketing agents, Content Pipelines for repeatable plan-to-activation workflows, and Jasper IQ, a brand-context layer that enforces voice and style across every output.
+Brand voice customization trains the AI on your company's writing style so generated content matches your existing messaging rather than sounding generic.

 Tone adjustment controls for formal, casual, or persuasive messaging

-API integration for workflow automation (available on Business plan)
+API integration for workflow automation (Business plan only)

 Collaboration features for team review and editing